ChristianRamseier/fullstack-surfshop/README.md

 ### Modules & Components

 **Functional** modules are first-class citizens in the project folder structure.
-Backend modules and their dependencies are enforced with Gradle.
+As every backend module is a separate Gradle module, the architecture layering is enforced by the compiler.

 ![modules](modules.png)